Suing for Negligence in Singapore

-A duty of care may also be found if the Defendant voluntarily assumed responsibility for his acts or omissions towards the Plaintiff, and the Plaintiff relies on him taking up such a responsibility (and suffers injury as a result).
+A duty of care may also be found if the Defendant voluntarily assumed responsibility for his acts or omissions towards the Claimant, and the Claimant relies on him taking up such a responsibility (and suffers injury as a result).

 For example, in most cases where a trishaw driver has implicitly promised to deliver his passenger safely to a location, he owes that passenger a duty of care.